-If you take the train to High Rocks station, continue the directions at §14.
+If you take the train to High Rocks, continue the directions at §14.

-If you take the train to its terminus, follow the brown tourist signs along Linden Park Road to The Pantiles and complete the directions at §15.
+If you take the train to Tunbridge Wells West, follow the brown tourist signs along Linden Park Road to The Pantiles and complete the directions at §15.

 Go through the recreation ground opposite the Junction Inn and down a path towards Groombridge Place, crossing a stone bridge over the River Grom.
 Stay on the TWCW as it goes past Groombridge Place Gardens and up the Grom valley.
 After moving away from the river to pass a water treatment works the path winds its way back down towards it.
 Eventually the path takes you across the river and under the railway to reach a minor road at High Rocks.

 From the Junction Inn, cross Station Road and enter the recreation ground opposite.
 Pass to the right of a children's playground and continue alongside a wire fence to the far corner.
-Go through a gate here onto a path, which veers left and heads N downhill.
-Near the bottom follow the enclosed path as it turns half-right towards Groombridge Place18.
-Cross the River Grom on a stone bridge in front of the house and its moat.
+Go through a gate onto a path which veers left downhill, then turns half-right near the bottom.
+Cross the River Grom on a stone bridge in front of the moated Groombridge Place18.

 On the other side of the bridge you could detour left for a short distance to see the front of the house, but to continue the walk turn right.
 Where the drive bends left round the back of the house, keep ahead on a footpath between fences.
 After crossing a stream continue through a meadow, with Groombridge Place Gardens19 on your left.